 In the eServices Setup window, click Existing Patient.

-Double-click the grid to open Definitions: Web Sched Existing Appt Types .
-Edit reasons and the appointment types associated.
+Edit: Click to open Definitions: Web Sched Existing Appt Types .
+Add or edit appointment types as needed.

 Lists the operatories considered for available time slots.
 Only operatories associated with Existing Pat Appt Types are considered.

 Edit: Open Operatory Setup.
 Add or edit operatories as needed.

 This area offers a preview of up to one month of open time slots for a location, based on the current settings.